Dlujan9/cpe-microbit-project/README.md

 ## 2. Team

-Daniela Lujan, Katya Torres
+Daniela Lujan and Katya Torres

 ## 3. Project Objective

-At the beginning we set out to achieve a two player rock, paper, scissor, lizard, and spock game but later we decided to make it multiplayer with an embedded score counter and the ability to talk.
+In the beginning, we set out to achieve a two-player rock, paper, scissors, lizard, and spock game but later we decided to make it multiplayer with an embedded score counter and the ability to talk.
 The [micro:bit](https://microbit.org/guide/features/) capabilities necessary for our implementation were the radio feature, the two programmable buttons, the 25 individually-programmable LEDs, the motion sensor and the pins for external connections.
 ## 4. Research

-Throughout the process of constructing the project my partner and I consulted the instructor, various internet sources, and the [BBC micropython reference manual](https://microbit-micropython.readthedocs.io/en/latest/tutorials/introduction.html).
+Throughout the process of constructing the project, my partner and I consulted the instructor, various internet sources, and the [BBC MicroPython reference manual](https://microbit-micropython.readthedocs.io/en/latest/tutorials/introduction.html).
 We consulted the instructor to help us correct some of our code and to ask questions regarding the project itself.
 We consulted multiple internet sources searching for ideas for the entire project.
 We found very advanced projects with step by step tutorials such as the [Flappy Bird Game](https://youtu.be/MO-2DiHDZvg) or [an arcade game](https://youtu.be/99Z4KU8yHyc) but we wanted to design a more original idea to get the most experience from the project.
-Finally, to implement counting, radio, and images into our project we consult the [BBC micropython reference manual](https://microbit-micropython.readthedocs.io/en/latest/tutorials/introduction.html).
+Finally, to implement counting, radio, and images into our project we consult the [BBC MicroPython reference manual](https://microbit-micropython.readthedocs.io/en/latest/tutorials/introduction.html).

 ## 5. Design

-Our game, Multiplayer R. P. S.L.S., is programed to display one of the five weapons: rock, paper, scissors, lizard, or spock through the 25 individually-programmable LEDs when the microbit is shaken.
-Button a is programed to increase the score of the player by one when it’s pressed, indicating a win.
+Our game, Multiplayer R. P. S.L.S., is programmed to display one of the five weapons: rock, paper, scissors, lizard, or spock through the 25 individually-programmable LEDs when the micro:bit is shaken.
+Button a is programmed to increase the score of the player by one when it’s pressed, indicating a win.
 When a player reaches a score of 5 the micro:bit automatically sends a message to all micro:bits in the same channel saying “Game Over”, a random message from a list, and then displays as well as says ”I win” when connected to a pair of headphones or a speaker.
-Button b is programmed to send a “I quit” message to other micro:bits, verbally say “Thank you for playing,” and break away from the game loop.
+Button b is programmed to send the message “I quit” to other micro:bits, verbally say “Thank you for playing,” and break away from the game loop.

 ## 6. Development